boroda74/TagTools/docs/ADDITIONALTAGGINGREPORTING.md

 "Library Reports" command supports multiple item splitters for grouping tags.
 For example, you can define splitter ";" for "Artist" or "Genre" tags to split multiple artists or genres.
 If several tags are split (i.e., several tags for one track may have several values) then *all combinations of split values for every tag* will be included in the LR report.

-"Library Reports" supports virtual tag expressions (any expressions valid for virtual tags).&nbsp;
+"Library Reports" supports virtual tag expressions (any expressions valid for virtual tags).

 [Read more about "Library Reports" virtual tag expressions](LREXPRESSIONS.md)